youtube/cobalt/README.md

     memory, as opposed to multiple gigabytes of CPU memory (and more gigabytes of GPU memory) in modern desktop computers.
   * **Slow CPUs.** Most CE devices have much slower CPUs than what is available on even a budget desktop computer.
-To counteract this, Cobalt tries to do as much as possible with as little CPU time as possible.
+Minor performance concerns can be greatly exaggerated, which seriously affects priorities.
   * **Sometimes No GPU.** Not all CE devices have a monster GPU to throw shaders at to offload CPU work.
 A different strategy is required to maximize leverage of an accelerated blitter, which is all some older devices